How can we help you?

 Figures in thousands Source: DANE - GEIH: DANE - GEIH

-The national unemployment rate for women in February 2026 was 11.7%, representing a decrease of 1.7 percentage points from the rate of 13.4% recorded in February 2025.
+The national unemployment rate for women in March 2026 was 11.0%, representing a decrease of 1.6 percentage points from the rate in March 2025, which was 12.6%.

 Unemployment in Bogota